Tiagabine: Anxiety disorders

-It may also be prescribed off-label by physicians to treat anxiety disorders, such as panic disorder and social anxiety disorder.
+Tiagabine may be prescribed off-label to treat certain anxiety disorders, such as panic disorder and social anxiety disorder.
 Tiagabine may be used alongside selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), or benzodiazepines for anxiety.
+The drug was ineffective for generalized anxiety disorder.

 Neuropathic pain

 Tiagabine can be used in the treatment of neuropathic pain.
 It can be used alongside antidepressants, gabapentin, other anticonvulsants, or opioids for neuropathic pain.

-Insomnia

-Tiagabine has been used in the treatment of insomnia and has been found to enhance slow wave sleep (SWS) in this context.
-However, the American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of tiagabine in the treatment of insomnia due to limited effectiveness and very low quality of evidence.
+Available forms

+Tiagabine is available in the form of 2, 4, 5, 10, 12, 15, and 16 mg oral tablets.
+The drug is taken 1 to 4 times per day due to its short elimination half-life.
+A sustained-release formulation would be advantageous but has not been developed or marketed.

+Contraindications

+Contraindications of tiagabine include hypersensitivity (drug allergy) to tiagabine or its ingredients and severe hepatic impairment.
+The drug should be avoided in pregnant and nursing women.

 Side effects

 Side effects of tiagabine are dose-related.
 The most common side effect of tiagabine is dizziness.
 Other side effects that have been observed with a rate of statistical significance relative to placebo include asthenia, somnolence, nervousness, memory impairment, tremor, headache, diarrhea, and depression.
 Adverse effects such as confusion, aphasia, stuttering, and paresthesia (a tingling sensation in the body's extremities, particularly the hands and fingers) may occur at higher dosages of the drug (e.g., over 8 mg/day).
-Tiagabine may induce seizures in those without epilepsy, particularly if they are taking another drug which lowers the seizure threshold.
+Tiagabine has been associated with new-onset seizures and status epilepticus in people without epilepsy in post-marketing surveillance.
+This may be dose-related, although it has been reported at doses of as low as 4 mg/day, and may also be related to concomitant use of other medications that lower the seizure threshold.
+Some of these seizures occurred around the time of dose increases.
 There may be an increased risk of psychosis with tiagabine treatment, although data is mixed and inconclusive.
 Tiagabine can also reportedly interfere with visual color perception.
+It has not been found to cause psychomotor, cognitive, or memory impairment.
+Unlike certain other GABAergic drugs like muscimol, gaboxadol, and CI-966, tiagabine has not been associated with hallucinogenic effects.